Skip to main content

 Success in H2 Mathematics requires consistent practice with deep conceptual understanding — avoid memorising formulas without knowing how they work.

-- Time yourself: Practice under timed conditions regularly
+5. Time yourself: Practise under timed conditions regularly

-- Seek help early: Don't let gaps accumulate — address confusion immediately
+6. Seek help early: Do not let gaps accumulate — address confusion immediately

-At Ancourage Academy, our small class sizes allow tutors to identify and address individual conceptual gaps quickly.
+At Ancourage Academy, our small class sizes of 3-6 students allow tutors to identify and address individual conceptual gaps quickly — a critical advantage in a subject where one misunderstood concept cascades into errors across multiple topics.

 Common Mistakes to Avoid